- Criminal law

 - Law and Literature

 I am in principle available to supervise on any topic within my research expertise.
-I am currently supervise Hector Olivas (with Mark Telford) on the legitimacy of prisons privatization in Mexico and the UK, and James Thornton (with Mark Telford) on reforms to criminal procedure and fees structures in England and Wales.
+I am currently supervise Hector Olivas (with Mark Telford) on the legitimacy of prisons privatization in Mexico and the UK, James Thornton (with Mark Telford) on reforms to criminal procedure and fees structures in England and Wales, and Ana Fuentes (with Harry Annison) on public bodies’ responses to human trafficking.

 PhD (Warwick) 2004: ‘Judicial Rhetoric and Ethical Dilemma: The Role of Liberal Principle in Legal Language’.